dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 This project template creates a multi-targeted .NET MAUI Blazor app that can be deployed to Android, iOS, macOS, and Windows.
 For step-by-step instructions on creating a .NET MAUI Blazor app, see [Build a .NET MAUI Blazor app](/aspnet/core/blazor/hybrid/tutorials/maui).

-The `BlazorWebView` created by the project template is defined in *MainPage.xaml*, and points to the root of the Blazor app:
+The <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> created by the project template is defined in *MainPage.xaml*, and points to the root of the Blazor app:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"